THstar/thstar.github.io/_posts/2020-04-29-Use Latex Syntax.md

+---
+title: "Use Latex Syntax in Markdown"
+last_modified_at: 2020-04-29
+categories:
+  - Blog
+tags:
+  - Github
+  - Blog
+  - Latex
+---

 ## Setting
 * To use Latex syntax using Markdown on the Github blog, you need to configure the following.
 [Check](https://www.janmeppe.com/blog/How-to-add-mathjax-to-minimal-mistakes/)
 * Create a file with the following contents in the address below.